UX-Wizards/wizards-wiki/content/en/get-started.md

 All Wizards are welcome to start a new project/event or they may join a current one if there is space.

 **Join an existing event!**\
 Any activity you see us doing was at one point the brainchild of a Wizard just like you!
 Take advantage of this amazing community and do the things you want to accomplish.
-Start your own cowork session, join a team to organize a UX talk, form a group to study relevant topics - the opportunities are endless.
+Start your own co-work session, join a team to organize a UX talk, form a group to study relevant topics - the opportunities are endless.

 <Here is a list of current project initiatives Wizards are doing. >
 <Here is a list of ideas Wizards have asked for but no one is currently spearheading>